Risk and Causes of Alzheimer’s Disease

 There is growing evidences that heart health is connected to brain health.
 Our brain depends on sufficient supply of oxygen and nutrients supplied through a dense network of blood vessels for normal functioning.
 Every heartbeat pumps about 20% to 25% of our blood to the head, where brain cells utilise at least 20% of the food and oxygen in the blood.
 The risk of developing Alzheimer’s disease appears to be increased by many conditions that damage the heart or the blood vessels such as high blood pressure, heart disease, stroke, diabetes and high cholesterol.

-Hypercholesterolemia is an initial factor for the development of amyloid plaques by increasing cleavage of amyloid precursor protein (APP) and cholesterol has been shown to be associated with Alzheimer’s disease in later lifetime (Kivipelto et al., 2001).
-In addition, administration of cholesterol-enriched diet had been shown to increase accumulation of intracellular Aβ in cerebrum of mice (Refolo LM et al., 2001; Shie FS et al., 2002).
-These data suggested that reducing cholesterol levels in the body might be a practical way to reduce the risk of Alzheimer’s disease.
+High blood cholesterol is an initial factor for the development of amyloid plaques by increasing cleavage of amyloid precursor protein (APP) and cholesterol has been shown to be associated with Alzheimer’s disease in later lifetime (Kivipelto et al., 2001).
+This suggests that reducing cholesterol levels in the body might be a practical way to reduce the risk of Alzheimer’s disease.